se99388/dating-app-.net-angular/README.md

 # migration
-dotnet ef migrations add <name>
+dotnet ef migrations add <name> -o <directorty like "Data/Migrations">

-# update db or craete if not exist
+# update db or craete if not exist (do it after you create the migration file)
 dotnet ef database update

 # drop db